vmware-labs/wasm-workers-server/docs/docs/features/static-assets.md

 ## Index file in public

 An `index.html` can be added to the `public` folder and it will be mounted in `/`.
-Note that workers have priority, so if there's an `/index.js` and `/public/index.html` files, the `/` route will be served by the former.
+Note that static files have a higher priority, so if there's an `/index.js` and `/public/index.html` files, the `/` route will be served by the later.